hanhee-song/keymaps_and_settings/atom_settings.md

 ### A list of all the settings and packages that I use

-Tip 1: press ctrl + shift + m to view this file in markdown.

-Tip 2: press cmd + , to access atom preferences
+Tip: press cmd + , to access atom preferences

 *All settings are default unless otherwise stated*